 - Investment Impairment Charges.
 Investments in those entities where we own less than twenty percent of the voting stock of the individual entity and do not exercise significant influence over operating and financial policies of the entity are accounted for using the cost method.
-Investments in entities where we own less than twenty percent but have the ability to exercise significant influence over operating and financial policies of the entity, but not in excess of fifty percent, are accounted for using the equity method.
+Investments in entities where we own less than twenty percent but have the ability to exercise significant influence over operating and financial policies of the entity or where we own more than twenty percent of the voting stock of the individual entity, but not in excess of fifty percent, are accounted for using the equity method.
 Our investments are in companies that are not publicly traded, and, therefore, no established market for these securities exists.
-We have a policy in place to review the fair value of our investments on a regular basis to evaluate the carrying value of the investment is carried at an amount in excess of fair value, it is our policy to record an impairment charge to adjust the carrying value to the market value. - Revenue Recognition.
+We have a policy in place to review the fair value of our investments on a regular basis to evaluate the carrying value of the investments in these companies.
+If we believe that the carrying value of an investment is carried at an amount in excess of fair value, it is our policy to record an impairment charge to adjust the carrying value to the market value. - Revenue Recognition.
 A portion of our network development services revenue is derived under contracts or arrangements with customers that provide for billings on a fixed price basis.
 Revenues under these contracts are recognized using the percentage-of-completion methodology.
 Under the percentage-of-completion methodology, revenues are recognized in accordance with the percentage of contract costs incurred to date compared to the estimated total contract costs.
 Due to uncertainties and estimates inherent within percentage-of-completion accounting it is possible that estimates will be revised as project work progresses.
 Changes to total estimated contract costs or losses, if any, are recognized in the period in which they are determined.